jdewald/potterspell/README.md

 I would be happy to work with anyone who is interested in using or adapting this code and is unable to get what's here working for them.

-The PennyPincher implementation is based on that of https://github.com/fe9lix/PennyPincher, but modified as necessary
+The PennyPincher implementation is based on that of https://github.com/fe9lix/PennyPincher, but modified as necessary https://www.npmjs.com/package/johnny-five is used as the core that handles communication with the Arduino

 The key files:
 * https://github.com/jdewald/potterspell/blob/main/Potterspell/SpellView.m - renders the gesture/spell as it comes in
 * https://github.com/jdewald/potterspell/blob/main/Potterspell/PennyPincher.swift - implementation of PennyPincher that handles actual spell recognition
 * https://github.com/jdewald/potterspell/blob/main/Potterspell/AppDelegate.m - makes connection to the WiiMote.
 I'm fairly sure that this won't work on modern MacOS now
+* https://github.com/jdewald/potterspell/blob/main/firmata/spellhttp.js - backend that mediates communication between a caller (over HTTP, e.g. in this case the Objective-C app) and an Arduino using Fermata protocol (using the johnny five library)